-I’ll be honest, I’ve been looking forward to this design blog post for a long time.
-After learning more about narrative and specifically how it is interconnected with the level design of a game, it is time to tackle what is arguably my favorite game of all game – Paper Mario: The Thousand-Year Door, for the Nintendo GameCube, which I will sometimes condense as TTYD.
+I’ll be honest, I have been looking forward to this design blog post for a long time.
+After learning more about narrative and specifically how it is interconnected with the level design and mechanics of a game, it is time to tackle what is arguably my favorite game of all time – Paper Mario: The Thousand-Year Door, for the Nintendo GameCube, which can be abbreviated as TTYD.

 I will then compare TTYD to its potential successors that came after it, and explain why I still believe TTYD stands above them all.
 And then, finally, I will discuss why TTYD, the greatest Mario story ever told, still has flaws at its core.